 Privacy and Data Security

 Gary is representing several companies in privacy class actions brought under the Illinois Biometric Information Privacy Act (BIPA).

 A financial company retained Gary to investigate and prosecute claims related to a cyberattack on its information systems.
 Days after retention, we filed suit and obtained a temporary restraining order and order directing the U.S. Marshals Service to seize the defendant's computer equipment.
 The seized equipment led to a second defendant and a second TRO.

 Gary also regularly counsels clients on cybersecurity matters and related indemnity and insurance issues.

-In addition to the privacy class actions discussed above, Gary is currently representing an automobile manufacturer in a putative class action asserting claims related to allegedly defective paint.
+In addition to the privacy class actions discussed above, Gary represented an automobile manufacturer in a putative class action asserting claims related to allegedly defective paint.

 Gary defended Sirius in a putative class action arbitration concerning a lifetime subscription program.
 The case settled favorably before a decision on class certification.

 He defended a streaming media company in internet privacy class actions and prevailed on a motion to compel individual, non-class arbitration pursuant to a clickwrap agreement.

 Gary also represented a technology company in class actions involving allegations of consumer fraud and successfully enforced a forum clause in a license agreement.